 Best Antivirus Software Android Central 2020

-Here are eight of the best antivirus software solutions currently available.
+Here are nine of the best antivirus software solutions currently available.
 Bitdefender Antivirus Plus gets my top vote this year, but I've thoroughly tested and have no problems recommending each of these programs.
 The first time I tested the software five years ago, I was very impressed with how fast Bitdefender recognized malware and stopped it before it even had the chance to start downloading.
 Plus, rather than automatically placing them in quarantine, Bitdefender completely removes most threats from your system the moment they are recognized.

 - Best Overall: Bitdefender Antivirus Plus